 KeepTruckin’s ELD solution

 KeepTruckin offers an ELD solution, which is an all-in-one platform to manage your fleet’s operations while staying compliant.
 The device can function both as an AOBRD and ELD.
-Users can easily switch to an FMCSA-compliant ELD mode.
+Users can easily switch to an FMCSA-registered ELD mode.
 Our total fleet management solution ELD comes with robust features and does way more than just tracking HOS.
 Our ELD solution may help you:

 - Better manage your safety through examining driver behavior